Is a nightcap part of your prep-for-bed ritual? That drink could ruin the quality of your sleep.

 How does alcohol affect your sleep?

-Alcohol tends to decrease sleep latency (time to falling asleep) and therefore may help you fall asleep faster, but your overall sleep quality is usually worse.
-You may spend more time in deep sleep and less time in REM sleep too, leaving you feeling foggy and confused the next day.
+Alcohol tends to decrease sleep latency (the time it takes to fall asleep) and may help you fall asleep faster, but your overall sleep quality is usually worse.
+You may spend less time in both deep sleep and less time in REM sleep, both of which are thought to be important for brain function and memory consolidation.

 How much alcohol can ruin your sleep?

-Depending on your tolerance, even one drink drink can negatively impact your quality of sleepthos.[12]
-Unfortunately there is no guaranteed safe amount of alcohol to drink to preserve a good night's sleep.
+Depending on your tolerance, even one drink can negatively impact your sleep quality.
+Unfortunately, there is no guaranteed safe amount of alcohol to drink to preserve a good night’s sleep.

 Is it dangerous to sleep while drunk?

-Falling asleep while severely intoxicated does increase the risk of choking, aspiration, and respiratory suppression which can lead to overdose and even death.
-If you are drinking to the point of “passing out”, it could be a sign of an alcohol use disorder, and you should seek help from a doctor or other mental health professional.
+Falling asleep while severely intoxicated increases the risk of choking, aspiration, and respiratory suppression, leading to overdose and even death.
+If you are drinking to the point of “passing out,” it could be a sign of an alcohol use disorder, and you should seek help from a doctor or other mental health professional.